-The SAMAG Committee is a voluntary body consisting of 10 members representing varying interests in the arts - including performing arts, museums, regional arts, visual arts, sponsorship and funding bodies.
-The Committee meet approximately every 4 weeks and are responsible for the coordination of the monthly seminars.
+The SAMAG Committee is a voluntary body consisting of 10–15 members representing varying interests in the arts including performing arts, museums, regional arts, visual arts, literature, sponsorship and funding bodies.
+The Committee meets approximately every four weeks and is responsible for the coordination of the monthly seminars and having lots of fun whilst doing so!
+For information about becoming a SAMAG Committee Member please email SAMAG's Coordinator, Lizzy Galloway.